cosmos/cosmos-sdk/docs/gaia/validators/validator-setup.md

 Consult `gaiad gentx --help` for more information on the flags defaults.
 :::

 A `gentx` is a JSON file carrying a self-delegation.
 All genesis transactions are collected by a `genesis coordinator` and validated against an initial `genesis.json`.
-Such initial `genesis.json` contains only a list of accounts and their coins.
+Such an initial `genesis.json` contains only a list of accounts and their coins.
 Once the transactions are processed, they are merged in the `genesis.json`'s `gentxs` field.

-### Case 2: The initial stake comes from a delegator's address
+### Case 2: The initial stake comes from (on behalf of) a delegator's address

 In this case, you need both the signature of the validator and the delegator.
 Start by creating an unsigned `create-validator` transaction, and save it in a file called `unsignedValTx`:

 ```bash
 gaiacli tx staking create-validator \